Ran147/Ran147/README.md

 # 💫 About Me:
-Just a Computer Science student always looking for opportunities to improve and learn new technologies<br><br>I'm currently learning about hardware integration in software driven solutions.<br>
+Just a Computer Science student always looking for opportunities to improve and learn new technologies<br><br>I'm currently learning Data Science.<br>

 # 💻 Tech Stack: